Click here for our prospectus.

 Please note that the child must be living at the same address as the staff member.

-(iv)The test of aptitude may be sat by any child and will take place at Goffs School in the Autumn Term prior to your application being submitted in the admission year.
+(iv)The test of aptitude may be sat by any child and will take place at Goffs Academy in the Autumn Term prior to your application being submitted in the admission year.
 Parents will be informed of their child’s score prior to the closing date for applications.
 The test does not assume knowledge of any particular foreign language.
 Full details of the test may be obtained by contacting the Admissions Student Support Officer on 01992 424200.

 (v) These percentages will be reviewed every two years to reflect the numbers of children from each school applying, the number of children taking up places at Goffs and the number of students in Year 6 at the feeder primary schools from September 1st of the entry year, taken over a three-year period.